Download Zipped Enrolled WP 9 HB0016.ZIP 12,280 Bytes

 (b) Special meetings may be called by the chair upon his own initiative, upon the request of

-the executive secretary, or upon the [written] request of three members of the board.
+the executive secretary, or upon the [

 (c) Reasonable notice shall be given each member of the board prior to any meeting.